Jump to

 In this example of a simple universe, there are no particles that disappear once they have been created

-Instead of virtual particles that come and go, in this example of a simple universe, perhaps the constant speed of the head of each strand particle might be greater than the constant speed of its tail
+Instead of virtual photons that come and go, in this example of a simple universe, the constant speed of the head of each strand particle could perhaps be greater than the constant speed of its tail

 This would cause the strand particle to stretch, with the head of the strand particle eventually breaking free, perhaps leaving the strand particle with a new head that repeats the process

-These continuously created particles, which in this example of a simple universe are permanent particles, are perhaps simple equivalents of electric field particles
+These continuously created particles, which in this example of a simple universe are permanent particles, could perhaps be simple electric field particles

-All the subatomic particles in this example of a simple universe have a helical nature to their structure
+All the subatomic particles in this example of a simple universe have a helix nature to their structure

 And their electric field particles would be emitted with the same left-handed or right-handed helicity as that of the subatomic particles themselves